How to Choose the Right Lubricant for Optimal Machine Performance

 5. Seals gaps between parts.

-A: Lubricants reduce friction, minimize wear, prevent corrosion, and aid in temperature regulation within machinery.
+A: Lubricants help to reduce friction, wear, corrosion, and maintain the temperature of the equipment.

 A: Refer to the machinery’s operating manual and consider factors like temperature and load requirements.

-A: Yes, mixing incompatible lubricants can lead to chemical reactions and reduced performance.
+A: Yes, incompatible lubes can cause chemical reactions and degrade performance.